Azure/azure-sdk-for-net/sdk/hybridconnectivity/Azure.ResourceManager.HybridConnectivity/README.md

-# Azure hybridconnectivity Management client library for .NET
+# Azure HybridConnectivity Management client library for .NET

 This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html) which provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.